aurbac/tutorial-video-games-sales-assistant/sam-bedrock-video-games-sales-assistant/README.md

 ### Update the lambda function sam-bedrock-video-games-sa-VideoGamesSalesFunction

-Add a Resource-based policy statements for the lambda function using the following configuration:
+In Resource-based policy statements for the lambda function, add a permission with the following configuration:

+- Choose: **AWS service**
 - Service: **Other**
 - Statement ID: **sales-agent**
 - Principal: **bedrock.amazonaws.com**
 - Source ARN: **<source_arn_of_the_agent>**
 - Action: **lambda:InvokeFunction**

 ### Create Alias Agent